department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items.md

     links:
     - url: /burials-memorials/memorial-items/headstones-markers-medallions/
       title: Headstones, Markers, Niche Covers, and Medallions
-      description: Apply for one of these memorial items to identify the place of burial of a deceased Veteran or eligible spouse or other family member.
+      description: Apply for one of these memorial items to identify the place of burial of a Veteran or eligible spouse or other family member.
     - url: /burials-memorials/memorial-items/presidential-memorial-certificates/
       title: Burial Flags and Presidential Certificates
-      description: Apply for one or both of these items to honor the military service of a deceased Veteran or Reservist.
+      description: Apply for one or both of these items to honor the military service of a Veteran or Reservist.
 aliases:
   - /burials-and-memorials/honor/
 ---